Montgomery County, Pennsylvania

 Understanding Huntingdon Valley

-The Philadelphia suburb that earns its premium every year
+The Philadelphia suburb that sustains demand year after year

-Huntingdon Valley sits at one of the most compelling intersections in the Philadelphia region — literally.
-It borders Fox Chase and Bustleton along the city line to the south, connects to Warminster and the Bucks County suburbs to the north, and occupies the heart of a Montgomery County township that has been described as a "residential haven" for more than 340 years.
-It is not the most well-known name in suburban Philadelphia, but among buyers who know the market, it consistently commands one of the highest levels of desire.
+Huntingdon Valley sits at one of the most connected locations in the Philadelphia region.
+It borders Fox Chase and Bustleton along the city line to the south, connects to Warminster and the Bucks County suburbs to the north, and occupies the heart of a Montgomery County township with more than 340 years of history.
+While it may not always be the most publicly discussed suburb in the region, among buyers familiar with the market, it consistently maintains strong long-term demand.

-The community is anchored by three things that do not fluctuate: its school district, which parents describe as transformative; its land, with 1,500 acres of preserved open space that make it feel more rural than its zip code suggests; and its housing stock, dominated by large single-family homes on generous lots, 90% of the township classified as single-dwelling.
-These are not marketing points — they are structural characteristics that have sustained property values here across every market cycle for decades.
+The community is anchored by three enduring characteristics: its school district, its preserved land and open space, and its housing stock, which is dominated by single-family homes on generous lots, with approximately 90% of the township classified as single-dwelling residential use.
+These are structural characteristics that have supported property values across multiple market cycles for decades.

-Originally called Goosetown — derived from the flocks of geese raised along Pennypack Creek — Huntingdon Valley has been a residential address of distinction since the 19th century.
+Originally called Goosetown — derived from the flocks of geese raised along Pennypack Creek — Huntingdon Valley has been a well-established residential community since the 19th century.
 The Lady Washington Inn, believed to have hosted Martha Washington while George Washington was at Valley Forge, still stands along Huntingdon Pike.
 The Fetters Mill Village Historic District marks the site of one of the region's earliest industrial settlements.
-And Lorimer Park, bequeathed by George Horace Lorimer — the legendary editor who defined The Saturday Evening Post's golden era — provides 230 acres of woods, meadows, and Pennypack Creek shoreline that directly connects to Philadelphia's own park system.
-History, prestige, and green space are not an accident here.
-They are what the community has always been.
+Lorimer Park, bequeathed by George Horace Lorimer — editor of The Saturday Evening Post — provides 230 acres of woods, meadows, and Pennypack Creek shoreline that directly connects to Philadelphia's park system.
+History, preserved land, and established residential character remain defining features of the community.

 01 The Market

-The median sale price in Huntingdon Valley was approximately $637,000 to $640,000 as of mid-2025 — placing it among the most expensive markets in Pennsylvania and the nation.
+The median sale price in Huntingdon Valley was approximately $637,000 to $640,000 as of mid-2025, placing it among the higher-priced suburban markets in the Philadelphia region.
 NeighborhoodScout's median home value sits at approximately $682,000.
-These figures are not outliers; they reflect consistent structural demand for a community where the supply of comparable alternatives is genuinely limited.
+These figures reflect sustained long-term demand in a community where comparable inventory remains relatively limited.

 $3.9M

-Upper end of the marketThe 19006 price range runs from condominiums under $300,000 to custom estates approaching $3,900,000 — all within the same ZIP code.
-That breadth is unusual and reflects the genuine diversity of housing types within a single prestigious address.
+Upper end of the marketThe 19006 price range spans from condominiums under $300,000 to custom estates approaching $3,900,000 — all within the same ZIP code.
+That breadth reflects the diversity of housing types available within the community.

-Homes in 19006 average approximately 43 to 50 days on market — longer than some of Brian's other service areas, but reflective of a premium price tier where buyers are deliberate.
-Well-priced homes in the $500,000 to $700,000 range move significantly faster.
-The sale-to-list price ratio runs approximately 98.5%, meaning Huntingdon Valley sellers receive close to asking — and occasionally above it — for well-maintained properties in sought-after pockets of the township.
+Homes in 19006 average approximately 43 to 50 days on market — longer than some of Brian's other service areas, but reflective of a higher price tier where buyers tend to evaluate purchases carefully.
+Well-priced homes in the $500,000 to $700,000 range often move more quickly.
+The sale-to-list price ratio runs approximately 98.5%, meaning sellers frequently receive close to asking price for well-maintained homes in desirable locations within the township.

-The market saw approximately 248 to 72+ transactions depending on the timeframe measured, reflecting a relatively low-inventory, high-value market.
-The scarcity is structural: 90% of the township is single-family homes on established lots, and new construction is limited.
-When quality inventory comes to market, qualified buyers compete.
-The window to act is shorter than the days-on-market figure suggests for desirable properties.
+The market saw approximately 248 to 72+ transactions depending on the timeframe measured, reflecting a relatively low-inventory, higher-value market.
+Inventory constraints are influenced by the area's established housing patterns and limited new construction opportunities.
+When quality homes come to market, competition can still be strong.

-Huntingdon Valley's most enduring competitive advantage is not its school district or its housing stock — it is its land.
-Lower Moreland Township provides access to 1,500 acres of preserved meadows, woodlands, and trails, making it one of the most park-rich communities of its size in the entire Philadelphia region.
-That acreage is not in one place; it is distributed across a network of preserves and connectors that weave through and around the community.
+Huntingdon Valley's most enduring competitive advantage is its preserved land and open space.
+Lower Moreland Township provides access to approximately 1,500 acres of preserved meadows, woodlands, and trails, making it one of the more park-rich communities of its size in the Philadelphia region.
+That acreage is distributed throughout a network of preserved spaces and trail systems woven through the community.

 850

-Acres in the Pennypack Ecologic Restoration TrustEleven miles of woodland, meadow, and creekside trails across more than 850 acres — including the 160-acre Raytharn Farm — directly accessible from within the community.
+Acres in the Pennypack Ecologic Restoration TrustEleven miles of woodland, meadow, and creekside trails extend across more than 850 acres — including the 160-acre Raytharn Farm — with access points throughout the community.

-Lorimer Park, 230 acres of woods and meadows bequeathed by The Saturday Evening Post's legendary editor George Horace Lorimer, connects directly to Pennypack Park in Philadelphia County.
-Within the park, Council Rock — a massive natural formation believed to be a Native American meeting place — has become one of the most photographed backdrops for weddings in Montgomery County.
-Pennypack Creek, stocked with trout by the PA Fish and Boat Commission, runs through the park.
-An adjacent 5.4-mile trail built on the former Fox Chase-Newtown rail line provides level hiking and biking with views of the creek valley.
+Lorimer Park, comprising approximately 230 acres of woods and meadows, connects directly to Pennypack Park in Philadelphia County.
+Within the park, Council Rock — a large natural rock formation associated with local history — remains a well-known local landmark.
+Pennypack Creek, stocked with trout by the Pennsylvania Fish and Boat Commission, runs through the park.
+An adjacent 5.4-mile trail built on the former Fox Chase-Newtown rail line provides level hiking and biking access through the creek valley.

-This concentration of preserved open space is not coincidental.
-It reflects a sustained community commitment to land preservation that has been a defining feature of Lower Moreland Township for generations — and one of the primary reasons why Huntingdon Valley's property values remain insulated from broader suburban market pressures.
+This concentration of preserved open space reflects a long-standing municipal and community commitment to land preservation that has remained a defining feature of Lower Moreland Township for generations.

 02 The Land